 The Consumer Advocacy Council commissioned Talbot Mills Research to test the concerns of electricity consumers.
 1441 people were surveyed between 11 and 24 October.

 “Our job is to be a strong voice for consumers, so it’s really important we find out what consumers are thinking when it comes to electricity prices, their power bills and how they’re being treated by electricity retailers,” said Hart.

 Consumers were asked about the pressures on their household budget at a time of high inflation.
-From a list of nine ordinary household expenses, power bills rated fourth highest in their top concerns – consumers were more worried about food, vehicle running costs, and mortgage and rental payments, but electricity was close behind.
+From a list of 9 ordinary household expenses, power bills rated fourth highest in their top concerns – consumers were more worried about food, vehicle running costs, and mortgage and rental payments, but electricity was close behind.